actions-marketplace-validations/dcarbone_tfcloud-module-push-action/README.md

-# tfcloud-module-push-action
+# Terraform Cloud Module Push Action
-GitHub Action to push modules to a private Terraform Cloud registry
+GitHub Action to push new module versions to a Terraform Cloud registry.

 # Configuration

-Configuration of this action is super simple:

 ## Required Inputs